10 Questions To Ask Your Wealth Manager And The Answers You Want

 Long-term financial security – having the confidence that your money will never run out as long as you live – can be found only by applying rigorous stress tests to your portfolio.

-For us, this means running 1000 possible simulations based on real-world scenarios, including things like never-before-seen extreme scenarios such as a terrorist attack during a Great Recession while you’re unemployed due to a medical crisis.
+For us, this means running 1000 possible simulations based on real-world scenarios, including never-before-seen extreme scenarios such as a terrorist attack during a Great Recession while you’re unemployed due to a medical crisis.

 What we look for:

-If your portfolio remains healthy, and your goals intact, through 75-90% of these scenarios, we consider you on track and secure for the future.
+If your portfolio remains healthy and your goals intact through 75-90% of these scenarios, we consider you on track and secure for the future.
 In that instance, you can rest easy and know you’re taken care of.

-If we waited a year, or five years, before discovering we were no longer financially secure, the steps required to repair our portfolio would be much more drastic.
+If we waited a year or five years before discovering we were no longer financially secure, the steps required to repair our portfolio would be much more drastic.

 For more information on how to protect your ultra-high net worth portfolios, check out our free book.